Skip to content

 Add paid, creative, or routing as the system can support them.

-4. Report against booked jobs
+4. Report against outcomes you can verify

 Questions about Brand & creative